overdozer1124/claude-appsscript-pro/README.md

 ---

-## 🚀 **Ready to revolutionize your Apps Script development?**
+## 🚀 **Ready to revolutionize your development?**

-**Claude-AppsScript-Pro v2.1.0 Portable** transforms Google Apps Script development from a frustrating, limited experience into a powerful, unlimited creative platform.
-Join thousands of developers who have already made the switch to efficient, error-free development.
+**Claude-AppsScript-Pro v2.1.0 Portable** transforms Google Apps Script development from a frustrating, limited experience into a powerful, unlimited creative platform with AI autonomy and real browser control.

-**Start your revolution today! 🚀**
+**Experience the revolution today! 🚀**